In everyday vehicles the engine piston rings have, the most important job, of sealing the combustion chamber.

 Sealing Engine Compression

-Piston rings maintain the compression, between the piston and the cylinder wall.
-Piston rings seal the cylinder; so that combustion gas, does not leak between the piston and the cylinder.
-If combustion gas leaks, the engine cannot output sufficient power, increasing fuel consumption.
+Engine piston rings maintain the compression, between the piston and the cylinder wall.
+Furthermore, piston rings seal the cylinder, so that combustion gas, does not leak between the piston and the cylinder.
+However, if combustion gas leaks, the engine cannot output sufficient power, increasing fuel consumption.

 Lubricating Oil Film Control

-Piston rings usually make, a necessary lubricating oil film to preventing scuffing.
-But, enough so they move smoothly, with little friction between metal and metal.
+Piston rings usually make, a necessary lubricating oil film, to preventing scuffing.
+But, enough so they move smoothly, with little friction, between metals.
 Finally, piston rings automatically adjust the amount of oil needed, for proper operation.

 Proper Heat Transfer